zejiang-unsw/MODA/docs/example-analysis.md

 ![Picture illustrating ridge extraction, and how to choose the the marked region.
 From MODA.](/docs/images/Ridgeextractionregion.png)

-**Screenshot illustrating ridge extraction, and how to choose the the marked region.**
+*Screenshot showing ridge extraction, and how to choose the the marked region.*

 ---

 ![Picture illustrating ridge extraction for ECG.
 From MODA.](/docs/images/ECGridge.png)

+*Screenshot showing the result of ridge-extraction on the ECG signal.*

 ---